 If you suffer from back pain, flying is said to be one of the most difficult parts of a trip, especially as you may be shoehorned into a cramped environment on board the aircraft.
 Whether you’re flying short haul or long distance, sitting in an economy-class seat for hours on end can cause excruciating pain.
 If you’re going on a long-haul flight, it’s best to book nonstop flights where you can as this will reduce the time spent in the air and minimize the number of times you have to carry your heavy luggage into an overhead bin.

 Get Plenty of Sleep

 Before you go on your trip, it’s important that you’re well rested and full of energy to get through the day ahead.
-Getting from A to B can be stressful and exhausting for even the most frequent of travelers, so if you suffer from back pain, investing in a good quality mattress that supports you can be a huge help.
+Getting from A to B can be stressful and exhausting for even the most frequent of travelers.
+Experience the best comfort while driving with this seat cushion for truck driver.
+On the other hand, if you suffer from back pain, investing in a good quality mattress that supports you can be a huge help.
 If you aren’t sure where to purchase a new mattress, this is a really good guide to follow.

 Get Up and Move

 Unless you have no problem sleeping on planes and plan to get plenty of sleep throughout the entire flight, it’s likely that you’ll want to have an aisle seat on the plane.
 Having an aisle seat will give you the chance to stand up frequently and move around the cabin without causing any disturbance to your fellow seatmates.
 If you sit in the same position for too long, this can cause pain and stiffness, so it’s advised to get up as much as you can and perform simple stretches to help deal with any back pain you’re experiencing.